aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 ### 4 Project on active subspaces

 We have recently published a new article (see Cartis et al. (2024)), where we establish links between active subspaces and functions with low effective dimensionality.
-The code used to conduct the experiments in Cartis et al. (2024) are available in the folder _Active_subspaces_
+The code used to conduct the experiments in Cartis et al. (2024) are available in the folder _Active_subspaces_.

 ### Main references